Webster's Unabridged Dictionary - Letter P - Page 29

 Pearlaceous (a.)
 Resembling pearl or mother-of-pearl; pearly in quality or appearance.

 Pearl-eyed (a.)
-Having a pearly speck in the eye; afflicted with the cataract.
+Having a pearly speck in the eye; afflicted with a cataract or cataracts.

 Pearlfish (n.)
+(Zool.)
 Any fish whose scales yield a pearl-like pigment used in manufacturing artificial pearls, as the bleak, and whitebait.
+Pearlins

 Pearl Harbor (n.) 珍珠港(英語:Pearl Harbor)是一個位於美國哈瓦伊歐胡島上的海港,位於該州首府檀香山西方。其命名的由來,是該地曾經盛產珍珠而得名。珍珠港港區與鄰近島嶼上大部分的設施都屬於美國海軍所有,作為深水軍港使用,也是美國海軍太平洋艦隊的總部所在地。1941年12月7日珍珠港曾遭日軍突襲轟炸造成重大傷亡,史稱「珍珠港事件」。此事件直接導致美國對日宣戰,正式加入第二次世界大戰中太平洋戰場部分的戰事。